J0sueTM/J0sueTM/README.md

 #### Topics of interest

-I find a lot of things interesting and worth of my attention, but specifically Distributed Systems, Programming Langs.
-Design and Multimedia Processing.
+I find a lot of things interesting and worth of my attention, but specifically Algorithms, Mathematics, Multimedia Processing and Low Level Development & Research.

 #### My stack